 Putting Greens

 Normally there is no need to mark the edge of putting greens, but there may be times where it may be difficult to determine the edge of the putting green due to the surrounding areas being cut to a similar height.
-When this is the case, the Committee may wish to paint small dots to define the edge of the putting green.
+When this is the case, the Committee may wish to paint lines or dots to define the edge of the putting green.
 The status of these dots should be clarified by a Local Rule (see Model Local Rule D-1).

 F